jeremy379/laravel-openid-connect/README.md

     }
 ```

-And disable auto discovery of Laravel provider in composer json
+And disable auto discovery of Laravel provider in composer json.
+This will ensure only our provider is used.

 ```
     "extra": {